 Decision Making/Independent Judgment:

-Job tasks are complex and judgement is required to plan and perform difficult work where only general methods are available.
-Job requires analysis or interpretation of data and judgement is required to develop appropriate alternatives and recommend or select appropriate course of action.
-Errors are serious and usually difficult to detect.
-Correct would require expenditure greater than original action.
+Job tasks are complex and judgement is required to plan and perform difficult work where only general methods are available and time is limited.
+Job requires analysis and interpretation of data to develop appropriate alternatives and recommend or select appropriate courses of action.
+Errors are serious and usually difficult to detect, with correction often requiring expenditure greater than original action.

-Performance can be measured by the quality of the show, smooth and efficient backstage operations, proper allocation of resources, and realization of the directors’ visions.
+Performance can be measured by the quality of productions, smooth, safe and efficient backstage operations, proper allocation of resources, staying on budget and the realization of the directors’ vision.

 Physical and Environmental Requirements of Job:

 This position will involve freedom of movement around an outdoor/indoor venue as well as other spaces including admin offices, rehearsal halls and vendors/suppliers.
 Also periodic sitting at computer.
 No heavy lifting.